 What to do next: a readiness plan

 Use a plan that tests the same things employers and real networks test.
 Step 1: check whether A+ concepts are already comfortable; if basic hardware, operating systems, tickets, and user-support workflows are still shaky, close that first.
 Step 2: map the five Network+ domains to weekly labs and notes.
 Step 3: practice subnetting, DNS, DHCP, routing, switching, wireless, and troubleshooting until you can explain failures without a script.
 Step 4: build small evidence artifacts: topology notes, command output, before-and-after troubleshooting records, and one security-hardening note.
 Step 5: use AI to quiz and review, but require verification for every command and network behavior claim.
-Step 6: compare your notes against target employer language before scheduling.
+Step 6: compare your notes against target-role hiring language before scheduling.

 That sequence gives you more control than a pass-rate percentage.
 It turns Network+ into a readiness decision instead of a bet on a rumor.